wordofwarning/wordofwarning.org/archive/2013-autumnwinter/index.md

 >*Love it.
 So glad to have this developing as a brand I'd trust without knowing any of the work you're programming.*

 ####Who is Word of Warning?
-My name’s Tamsin Drury and I run an organisation called **[hÅb](/hab/index.html)**, which was greenroom’s partner for over a decade.
+My name’s Tamsin Drury and I run an organisation called **[hÅb](/hab)**, which was greenroom’s partner for over a decade.
 You might not know hÅb but you might know some of our events – like **Emergency** (Manchester’s free marathon of live work with 40 shows in 3 venues) and **Hazard** (random sprees of eccentricity in Manchester's City Centre).

-I’ve been around a while, a really long while… and in that time, I’ve been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape and encouraging a mass audience conga and a glitter-cannon Hallelujah chorus!
+I’ve been around a while, a really long while… and in that time, I’ve been responsible for making the Arndale Tower flash, wrapping Cathedral Gardens in 7km of hazard tape and encouraging a mass audience conga and a gl

-On the less eccentric side over the years, hÅb has also worked with literally hundreds of young north west artists to help them create new pieces of theatre and dance.

-Please send programming enquiries to me at info@habarts.org

-I’m joined in this lunacy by John Franklin, greenroom’s long time programme coordinator.
-Often spotted in a hat or proffering a variety of bizarre refreshments, John is the friendly face greeting you and eliciting your feedback at many of our events.